Step 2: Detailed physical assessment and specialist reports

 • boiler* and heating.

-These reports confirm that there are, or are not, any known problems with infrastructure services.
-Additional detailed reports may also be required if any problems are found during the Condition Assessment.
+These reports confirm whether there are or are not any known problems with infrastructure services.
+Additional detailed reports may also be required if any problems are found during the condition assessment.

 Boilers for school heating